-Business Process Analysis describes a proven, effective method for modeling of a process, analysis of its faults and their root cause, and determination of best steps for improvement.
+Analysis and Improvement of Business Process describes a proven, effective method for modeling of a process, analysis of its faults and their root cause(s), and determination of best steps for improvement.
 Also included are methods for stakeholder analysis and engagement, information elicitation, process modeling, gap analysis, development of an improvement plan, and more.
 This course is fully consistent with both traditional (waterfall) and agile project environments.

 This course assumes that participants have participated in some projects and have some understanding of one or more business analyst roles.